 We regard stewardship as integral to our investment process.
 Good stewardship is important to understanding the sustainable value of the companies in which we hold equity on behalf of our clients and provides a standard of behaviour that encourages the protection of the assets of our clients.

-Our policy document, Investment and Corporate Governance: Schroders’ Policy sets out our approach to ownership and the governance of companies in which we hold equity investments.
+Our policy document, Environmental, Social and Governance: Schroders Policy sets out our approach to ownership and the governance of companies in which we hold equity investments.
 This note develops on that global policy and explains our compliance with the UK Stewardship Code.

 Ownership and the UK Stewardship Code